geonda/geonda.github.io/acknowledgements.md

 permalink: /acknowledgements/
 ---

-Credit for website name goes to Dr. Hervey
+Thanks to Dr. Hervey for "Quantum whatever"